-We have systems to manage water quality that meet the requirement of these laws and guidelines and the principles of HACCP (Hazard Analysis and Critical Control Point) systems.
+We have systems to manage water quality to meet these requirements and the principles of HACCP (Hazard Analysis and Critical Control Point) systems.
 We are regularly audited by independently certified drinking water risk management auditors and produce an annual report on drinking water quality:

 Drinking water risk management plan

-The Safe Drinking Water Act 2003 and Safe Drinking Water Regulations 2015 require a comprehensive risk management plan to be implemented and maintained.
+The Safe Drinking Water Act 2003 and Safe Drinking Water Regulations 2015 require a comprehensive risk management plan.
 Our drinking water risk management plan includes:

 To produce safe drinking water, we closely monitor our treatment plants, distribution systems, and conduct extensive water quality sampling and analysis.
-We test for E. coli, blue green algae and other organisms which could cause illness, and for physical and chemical contaminants.
+We test for E. coli, blue green algae and other organisms which could cause illness, as well as physical and chemical contaminants.

 We test samples from our water sources, treatment systems and at selected sampling locations across all drinking water supply areas, including: